- Yes, patients will experience permanent hair restoration results.

 We have our patients start washing their hair with a gentle shampoo 2 days after treatment.
 This should be a gentle wash without aggressive water pressure.
 A comb may be used but you don’t want the teeth of the comb to hit the scalp or new follicles.
 Adding Minoxidil 5% lotion can help the grafts grow back sooner.

 Hair transplantation has been shown to be safe and a permanent solution for hair loss.
 The hair follicles transferred maintain their resistance to testosterone, and once healed, they are permanent.
 Nonsurgical treatments do require maintenance therapy.
-PRP injections and supplements are helpful in preventing further hair loss, but the results are temporary if you don’t keep up with it.

 For more information about hair loss prevention and hair restoration at Quintessa Aesthetic Center, book a consult today!